about adb botanical color.

 Wash in cold water with delicate cycle or hand-wash.

-All commercial detergents are designed to remove natural dye—the color is basically a stain.
 Use a gentle or pH-neutral detergent such as Eucalan, Woolite, or Orvus Paste that does not contain baking soda --that will shift colors.

 Dry away from the sun.
 Wash items alone or with like colors.